Many people desire a whiter, brighter smile. White teeth usually indicate good oral health and can help a person feel more confident.

 Two different types of peroxide can be used to whiten your teeth.
 By making contact with the stained teeth, peroxide breaks up the stain on a molecular level, whitening the teeth.

 Unfortunately, no. If you have existing crowns, bridges, veneers, or fillings, those teeth will not whiten.
 Only natural tooth structure bleaches.
 Often, teeth that have had trauma or staining due to medications will not whiten.
-It is best to consult with your dentist to determine if whitening will work for you.
+It is best to consult with your dentist to determine if teeth whitening in Columbia will work for you.

 Over-the-counter whitening toothpaste can work well for some people if the stains are mild surface stains.